Faieee/final_project/README.md

 ![ConfusionSummary](https://user-images.githubusercontent.com/68654746/198142955-c1ef3571-0c0a-4daa-9201-f18cd82f4dec.jpg)

-✓ Explanation of model choice, including limitations and benefits
+**Explanation of model choice, including limitations and benefits**

-After reviewing all six models, the EasyEnsembleClassifer model yields the best results with the highest balanced accuracy rate of 80.50%.
+- After reviewing all six models under two iterations of variables (one with all major variables and one that eliminated the variables of little correlational significance), the EasyEnsembleClassifer model yields the best results with the highest balanced accuracy rate of 80.50%.
+The higher iteration was the one with all variables, even those of less significance, such as gender and race.
 However, it may be essential to consider that the cleaned census education dataset may skew the results.
 Additionally, adults who received education in their native countries outside of the U.S. would likely have different standards.
 Thus, people from different backgrounds make it difficult to have comparable measures.

 Questions to think about...
 - How does it work?